SpainRPServer/launcher/update.md

 - Fixed launcher bugs
 - Mute music button is fixed but without texture/text
 - Featuring integration with TLauncher for easly launching minecraft without that console.
+- Updated some mods and fixed chat voice bug

 # Version 0.8
 - Mute music button